 Achieving an exascale computing capability will have profound effects on LLNL’s missions and on the world by delivering capabilities to address several strategic areas, including:

 Lawrence Livermore has always been a leader in high-performance scientific computing.
 As such, we are proud to be a major partner in the national effort striving for exascale performance.
-Our scientists and engineers are contributing to the development of new systems, new software ecosystems, new applications, and co-design activities that will allow us to execute our national security mission while advancing the broader pursuits of scientific understanding and technology development.
+Our scientists and engineers are contributing to the development of new hardware technologies and architecture, new software ecosystems, new applications, and co-design activities that will allow us to carry out our national security mission while advancing the broader pursuits of scientific understanding and technology development.

 An exascale machine will be capable of at least 50 times the performance of today’s 20-petaflop systems – more than a billion billion floating-point operations per second with at least a similar magnitude of bytes of memory.
 The goal is to achieve this within a limited power envelope of 20-30 MW – only 2-3 times the power consumption of current petaflops systems.